dhanushcodev/Notes-App/README.md

-Note Application made using koltin Data stored in Room db
+Note Application made using koltin Data stored using Room db